 Your service matters.
-You have the right to have the impact of your service and sacrifice recognized and compensated appropriately.
+You have the right to have the impact of your service and sacrifice recognized.

 Austin-Small Consulting has completed thousands of evaluations for veterans in all stages of disability proceedings.
 Let our experience help you.
 Dr. Austin-Small has undergone training and certification in conducting veterans exams through the Veterans Administration.

-Attorneys are welcome to call or email regarding cases, and will always be able to speak to Dr. Austin-Small directly and privately.
+Attorneys and veterans are welcome to call or email regarding cases, and will always be able to speak to Dr. Austin-Small directly and privately.

 Evaluations are comprehensive and always include the following elements:

 1. Full social history

 2. Full military history, in detail, reviewing all personnel records and significant events.

 3. Work history, including the impact of mental health on work functioning, career trajectory, and loss of work.